-Red or carneous degeneration is one of five main types of degeneration that can involve a uterine leiomyoma.
+Red or carneous degeneration is one of four main types of degeneration that can involve a uterine leiomyoma.
 While it is an uncommon type of degeneration, it is thought to be the most common form of degeneration of a leiomyoma during pregnancy 3.

 Patients with a leiomyoma undergoing red degeneration may present with abdominal pain (particularly during pregnancy).
 It may also give systemic symptoms such as fever and leucocytosis.

 Carneous degeneration is a subtype of haemorrhagic infarction of leiomyomas that often occurs during pregnancy.
 On gross pathology, it is characterised by a red (haemorrhagic) appearance of the leiomyoma.
-Red degeneration primarily occurs secondary to venous thrombosis within the periphery of the tumour or rupture of intratumoural arteries 4.
+Red degeneration primarily occurs secondary to venous thrombosis within the periphery of the tumour or rupture of intratumoral arteries 4.